CedarsDSN/Galaxy_tutorial_scRNAseq_analysis/docs/Secondary analysis/Quality control of single-cell results.rst

 .. figure:: /images/plots_before_filtering.png
    :width:1000
    :height: 400
-   :alt: QC plots output
+   :alt: QC output

-   The three plots that will help you decide the thresholds for conducting Quality check on your Single-cell RNAseq data
+   The three plots will help you decide the thresholds for conducting a Quality check on your Single-cell RNAseq data